Classical Guitar Scales: Shapes Explained

 Yes, you should memorize them.

-What helped me initially was to memorize the numerical patterns of these shapes.
+What helped me with learning scales initially was to memorize the numerical patterns of these shapes.

 If you take five minutes and write it out as many times as you can, you will have it pretty close to memorized.

-Take one of the five shapes per week, and you can have them all memorized in about a month.
+Take one of the five major scale patterns per week, and you can have them all memorized in about a month.
+Make sure you can play every single note beautifully!

-(There is a demo video of this in the Bonus Resources (see the form below, or go to the Member’s Area), along with the scale shape pdf, so be sure and watch that.)
+(There is a demo video of this in the Site Resources (see the form below, or go to the Member’s Area), along with the scale shape pdf, so be sure and watch that.)

-You can also practice these shapes away from the guitar.
-Simply in the air, or on the arm of your chair, or on the table top in front of you, you can go through the order of fingers with your left hand.
+You can also practice these major scale shapes away from the guitar.
+Simply in the air, or on the arm of your chair, or the tabletop in front of you, you can go through the order of fingers with your left hand.
+This sort of exercise gives us further confidence in the scale patterns that we are working on or already familiar with.

 If you are a dominantly kinesthetic learner (about 25% of the population) then this could be a great way to help you quickly memorize the shapes.